 Costa Rica is an adventurous place.
-It was the final stop on a multi-country backpacking tour that swooped from Cartagena through the San Blas Islands to Panama City, and ending at La Fortuna, a small touristy town north of San José that’s famous for its volcano.
-In fact, the town used to be named for the volcano—Arenal—but after a 1968 eruption skirted the town borders, they renamed it La Fortuna, or the Fortune.
+It was the final stop on a multi-country backpacking tour that swooped from Cartagena through the San Blas Islands to Panama City.
+We ended at La Fortuna, a small touristy town north of San José that’s famous for its volcano.
+In fact, the town used to be named for the volcano—Arenal.
+But after a 1968 eruption skirted the town borders, they renamed it La Fortuna, or the Fortune.

 Visiting the Baldi Hot Springs in Costa Rica